-Advantages of Manufacturing in Mexico Over China
+Advantages of Manufacturing in Mexico vs. China

 September 18, 2019

 When someone thinks manufacturing, usually it’s China that comes to mind.
-We’re all familiar with the iconic “Made in China” stamp that accompanies the many products we know and love.
+North America is all familiar with the iconic “Made in China” stamp that accompanies the many products we know and love.
 In fact, U.S manufacturing output in Asia has been large enough that during the Cold War, American media campaigns waged war against the brand and publicly ridiculed our involvement with the People’s Republic in China.
 For many, that sentiment never died.

-Objectively, politics and patriotism aside, the cost-effectiveness of producing goods in China made and continues to make sense.
+Objectively, politics and patriotism aside, the cost-effectiveness and wages of producing goods in China made and continues to make sense.
 As China rose to meet Western demands, more efforts were put forth towards increasing the number of employees, lowering labor costs, and optimizing production.
 Simply put: China makes things efficiently, and they do so much cheaper than most countries.
 For many years, they carried on with little to no competition, especially when it came to American business.

 Today, that landscape is changing.
 Player 2 has entered the game.